Pay Order Vs Demand Draft: 3 Top Facts You Must Be Aware of

 • This instrument requires cash payment beforehand, which reduces the risk of dishonour and payment bounce

-• If the value is over ₹50,000, then the customer must pay by cheque and provide a PAN card
+• If the value is over ₹50,000, then you must pay by cheque and provide a PAN card

-• After issuing, you must process a DD within the validity period of 3 months
+• You must process a DD within the validity period of 3 months once issued

-• DD will take a few hours or by the end of the day to process
+• It may take a few hours to process

-• DD allows you to make payments in international currency as well
+• It allows you to make payments in international currency as well

 FAQs on Pay Order vs Demand Draft